simonschoof/mastodon-aws/README.md

 # mastodon-aws
-Deploy Mastodon on AWS using as many serverless services as possible
+Deploy Mastodon on AWS using ECS with Fargate